sideye/conspicuous_consumption/log.md

 Completed
 - Cleaned data from `Jul15Outputs`: removed duplicate likes, posts, and comments, and fixed prsym typo.
 New outputs can be found in the `clean_outputs` directory within `July15Outputs`.
 - Added documentation on how to run the post scraper and shortcode scraper.
-See the `howto.md` file.
+See the `README.md` file.
 - Some more comments have been added into the code.
 - Added a requirements.txt file to install all required dependencies.
 Before running anything, install the dependencies by executing the following command in the command line: `pip install -r requirements.txt`
+- Did some overall club comparsion, including comparisons for likes, comments, most common mentions, gender ratios of likes, and more.
+Results can be found in the `Overall Club Comparison` notebook, exported as HTM file also.